 Here we assume that we have a situation analyzer that converts all judgments about board situations into a single, over all quality number.
 This situation analyzer is also called a static evaluator and the score/ number calculated by the evaluator is called the static evaluation of that node.
 Positive numbers, by convention indicate favor to one player.
 Negative numbers indicate favor to the other player.
 The player hoping for positive numbers is called maximizing player or maximizer.
 The other player is called minimizing player or minimizer.
 The maximizer has to keep in view that what choices will be available to the minimizer on the next step.
-The minimizer has to keep in view that what choices will be available to the maximizer on the next step.
+The minimizer on the next step.